 Who can apply, and how it works

-• Sweden’s new universities, authorised to award graduate degrees in the intended field, are eligible to apply for funding.
+• Sweden’s university colleges and new universities, authorized to award graduate degrees in the intended field, are eligible to apply for funding.

 • The project must be co-produced together with business partners, and their contribution must be described in the application.

 • Calls for proposals within the programme are issued annually, in spring.
 Applications must be registered via the Ansök & rapportera portal.